Back-End, The Backstage of The WebDecember 26th, 2022

 The basics of back-end development

-In 2016, it’s more important than ever before for a company or entrepreneur to showcase themselves to the world through a visually striking website.
+It’s more important than ever before for a company or entrepreneur to showcase themselves to the world through a visually striking website.
 And, yet, few users are aware of the effort needed to offer them what many have just taken for granted.

 The pre-1994 web